stevensouza/automon/README.md

 The  diagram shows an AspectJ pointcut that will monitor or trace all methods (any return type, any number of arguments) in the 'com.mycompany' package as well as its subpackages (..) using your monitoring or tracing tool of choice.
 ![Automon](https://github.com/stevensouza/automon/blob/master/docs/automon_bridge.png)
-(Note: see the [Automon tutorial](https://github.com/stevensouza/automon/blob/master/docs/automon-tutorial.md) for more information on how AspectJ pointcuts work).
+(Note: see the [AspectJ tutorial](https://github.com/stevensouza/automon/blob/master/docs/aspectj-tutorial.md) for more information on how AspectJ pointcuts work).

 ## Why Automon?